andrewn6/andrewhummus/README.md

 ## 🖥️ Experience
 I've been programming since 11, during my time of development I've learnt alot about programming fundamentals, software design and security.
+I currently code in TypeScript, Python and I work with Rust from time to time.

 ## 📫 Contact